Ultimately, BEAM's success will be measured by the number of students who enter STEM careers.

 Perseverance: “What’s the longest you’ve spent on a math problem?”

 • Before BEAM Discovery, the median answer was 1.5 hours.
-By the end of BEAM Discovery, it became 48 hours, more than a 3000% increase!
+By the end of Discovery, it became 48 hours, more than a 3000% increase!

 Interest: “are you more interested in math?”